tootedom/yankeedo/README.md

 This allows you to build a set of AMQ message producers and consumer, that can send various messages to a broker; or consume from various queue.

+It could help you set the setup of your ActiveMQ broker, and how it adapts for certain scenarios.

-You can use Yankeedo during testing, i.e. integration or load testing, so see how your application adapts to various messaging rates or/and formats.
+You can use Yankeedo during testing, i.e. integration or load testing, so you can see how your application adapts to various messaging rates or/and formats.

 Yankeedo comes in two forms: